benbraou/flex-layout-wiki/Best-Performance.md

 .column  .item_40 {   max-height: 40%; }
 .column  .item_20 {  max-height: 20%; }
 ```

+This **`class`-based** approach performs very well by leveraging stylesheets instead of inline-styles.

 > Here is an online [Plunkr - Flex-Layout Performance](https://plnkr.co/edit/s0Hkx4S9Xc830Kzoj48V?p=preview) that demonstrates the issue (see `Use fxLayout` button) and solution (see `Use CSS` button).